Silver Soul (song): Release and reception

 On December 1, 2009, "Silver Soul" was unofficially released on the internet and was taken down shortly per request of Sub Pop.
 It was later officially released on January 26, 2010, as the second track from the duo's third studio album Teen Dream.
 In 2013, "Silver Soul" was listed as Beach House's best song by John Everhart of Stereogum, while Max Savage Levenson from Paste named it their second-best song in 2015.
 The song was also sampled on rapper Kendrick Lamar's 2012 song "Money Trees".
 It was also sampled on rapper Lil Peep's 2016 track "Downtown", which later saw an official posthumous release to streaming services in 2025 through a sample clearance.
 On June 10, 2025, "Silver Soul" received a gold certification by the Recording Industry Association of America (RIAA), denoting a total of 500,000 units sold in the United States.

 Music video

+A screenshot from the music video, directed by the band's lead vocalist Victoria Legrand, which depicts a group of silver-painted women hula-hooping, with one of them waving a flag.

-The song's accompanying music video was directed solely by Legrand, and was also included on the DVD version of the album.
-The video consists of silver-painted women hula-hooping, who are the only ones seen throughout the entire video.
+The official music video for "Silver Soul" was first premiered on January 22, 2010, by music blog Gorilla vs. Bear, who also premiered four other music videos from the DVD version of Teen Dream earlier that week, with permission from the band and their label, Sub Pop.
+Directed by Victoria Legrand, the video solely consists of silver-painted women hula-hooping throughout the entire video.
 Brian Shultz of Punknews stated it "looks like Goldust's lair... with hula hoops".
-According to Legrand, the video's idea originated to a narrative she had imagined in her head while writing the song, subsequently explaining her visions:
+According to Legrand, inspiration for the video originated from a narrative she had imagined in her head while writing the song, subsequently explaining her visions and Scally's approval of such concept:

 I saw this girl, I saw the hula hoops, I saw the silver, I saw the shower and the leg; it was one after another and I was just like, "What am I going to do?
 I have all these things in my brain?"
+So I talked about it with Alex and he supported the idea of me making the video, even though I had no experience.
+And I felt compelled to do it because the vision was so strong.